Postal addressDepartment of Biology Norwegian University of Science and Technology 7491 Trondheim Norway

 Current main focus

-The project "Predicting effects of climate change on Svalbard reindeer population dynamics - a mechanistic approach" (REINCLIM) has received funding for the period 2012-2015 from the Norwegian Research Council (NORKLIMA programme).
+The project "Predicting effects of climate change on Svalbard reindeer population dynamics - a mechanistic approach" (REINCLIM) has received funding for the period 2012-2015 from the Norwegian Research Council (POLARPROG programme).
 The goal is to apply a multi-disciplinary approach to understand and predict climate change effects on arctic ungulates, using high-arctic reindeer populations at Svalbard as a model system.
-REINCLIM is run by CCB at NTNU (Brage B. Hansen), and project partners include the Norwegian Meteorological Institute, James Hutton Institute, University of Aberdeen, Norwegian Institute for Nature Research, Norwegian Polar Institute, Northern Research Institute, Norwegian University of Life Sciences, Norwegian School of Veterinary Science, and the University Centre in Svalbard.
+REINCLIM is run by CBD at NTNU (Brage B. Hansen), and project partners include the Norwegian Meteorological Institute, James Hutton Institute, University of Aberdeen, Norwegian Institute for Nature Research, Norwegian Polar Institute, Northern Research Institute, Norwegian University of Life Sciences, and the University Centre in Svalbard.

-Hansen BB and Aanes R (2012) Kelp and seaweed feeding by high-arctic wild reindeer under extreme winter conditions.
-Polar Research 31: 17258.
+- (2012) Kelp and seaweed feeding by High-Arctic wild reindeer under extreme winter conditions.
+Polar Research. volum 31.

-Hansen BB, Aanes R and Sæther B-E (2010) Feeding crater selection by high-arctic reindeer facing ice-blocked pastures.
-Canadian Journal of Zoology 88: 170-177.
+- (2010) Feeding-crater selection by high-arctic reindeer facing ice-blocked pastures.
+Canadian Journal of Zoology. volum 88 (2).

-Hansen BB, Aanes R and Sæther B-E (2010) Partial seasonal migration in high-arctic Svalbard reindeer (Rangifer tarandus platyrhynchus).
-Canadian Journal of Zoology 88: 1202-1209.
+- (2010) Partial seasonal migration in high-arctic Svalbard reindeer (Rangifer tarandus platyrhynchus).
+Canadian Journal of Zoology. volum 88 (12).